bup/bup/note/main.md

 General
 -------

+* Repositories should now have a unique `bup.repo.id` set in the config. `bup init` automatically adds one both during initial creation, or when run again on an existing repository.
+See `bup-config`(5) for more information.

 * `bup init DIRECTORY` is now supported, and places the repository in the given `DIRECTORY` which takes precedence over `-d` and `BUP_DIR`.